Finding Certainty in Uncertain Times

 There is never uncertainty regarding the results of disobedience to God.
 The predictable aspect of disobedience is that it will bring one down.
 The destructive nature of sin is more powerful than a virus and more deadly in its outcome.
 While we cannot know exactly where sin will take one or what damage it will leave in its wake, the ultimate outcome is certain: destruction.
 It is like driving a car down a long, steep hill with no brakes.
 That car will certainly crash at the bottom of the hill, even if the extent of the damage is unknown at the top.

 There has been a concerted effort in scientific and medical circles to find a remedy for the virus that has impacted our whole world.
 However, even when this virus is eradicated or a remedy is provided to minimize its effects, sin will still remain.
 Sin that is not repented of will always result in death, but a remedy for sin is available.
 And it is far more important that we take advantage of God’s provision—the remedy paid for by the Blood of Jesus when He suffered and died on the Cross—than that we acquire a provision to wipe out the pandemic that has spread around the globe.
-The Bible teaches that when we confess and forsake our sins, we have forgiveness through the merits of the Blood of Jesus.
+The Bible teaches that when we confess and forsake our sins, we receive forgiveness through the merits of the Blood of Jesus.
 Through Christ’s atonement, we can be delivered from eternal death.

 Though Habakkuk was in need of answers from God and actually wanted to dictate what those answers should be, he still was trusting in God.
 And God’s response was that “the just shall live by his faith” (Habakkuk 2:4).
 While the Lord took upon Himself the penalty for our sins and purchased the remedy through His own Blood, we must take action.
 We must avail ourselves of the remedy by asking that it be applied to our hearts by the grace of God, and then by embracing and adhering to it.
 From that point onward, we must learn, as the prophet did, that “the just shall live by his faith.”
 Faith is what assures us that God can be trusted even when we don’t see Him responding or feel Him near.
 That is faith, and that is how we must live.
 If we relied upon feelings rather than faith, we would be overcome by uncertainty and adversity.
 However, that is not the attitude of one whose faith is anchored in God.
 The just shall live by his faith.